Yacuviña Archeological Site

-Walk through the Inca stone trails discovering part of the history of the residential complex from the Integration and Inca periods.
+Walk through the Inca stone trails and discover part of the history of the residential complex from the Integration and Inca periods.

-Keynote talk with the archaeologist Robert T Marcom, who is part of the archaeologist’s team that has made important findings at the complex.
+Featured talk by archeologist Robert T. Marcom, who is part of the archeology team that has made important findings at the complex.

 Breathe fresh air and enjoy the beautiful landscapes of this hidden area.

 Admire the music and dance of the folk group from the local community.

 We begin our experience in Machala, the banana capital of Ecuador, moving quickly from a coastal landscape to the Orense Andes.
 During our tour of approximately 2 hours, we will observe a change in the vegetation and crops between these two ecosystems (coast and Andes).
 The Yacuviña archeological complex is located in the Atahualpa canton, in the province of El Oro.
 The name of the archeological site is composed of two Quichua words: Yacu, which means ‘water’ or ‘river’, and Viña, which would be equivalent to ‘forever’.
 Thus, Yacuviña can be translated as ‘Eternal Water’.
 The name emphasizes one of the greatest attributes of the area: springs and underground streams.

 According to archeologists, Yacuviña was an Inca city.
 In recent years, it was discovered that the Incas, a warrior people, did not conquer this sector, but instead made it a special place to enjoy a relaxed bath, free of their conflicts in the north of Ecuador, since the settlements in this part of Ecuador housed very peaceful cultures.
 Thus, they lived an environment that was harmonious with nature and its neighbors, the Montubios and Tumbes, until the arrival of the Spanish.